When Emma Johnson was growing up, she was certain of one thing: She would never be a single mom.

 You let him.

 “When dads only get weekend visits with their children they are much more likely to drop out of the picture,” Emma learned.
-But if you start custody negotiations assuming a 50–50 childcare split (so long as the dad is not abusive), it is much more likely the ex will become and remain an involved dad.
+But if you start custody negotiations assuming a 50–50 childcare split (so long as the dad is not abusive), it is much more likely the ex will become and remain involved.

 Similarly, when it comes to dating, single moms should face facts: If they are earning a living, they will be less needy and hence more attractive.
 And by the way, she says, “You probably already had a husband, so why are you in such a rush to find another one?”